algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- Github Actions server USB port- USB-A to USB-C cable
+- GitHub Actions server USB port- USB-A to USB-C cable

 **Steps:**

-1. Plug the USB-C part of the cable in the charging port of the board.
+1. Plug the USB-C part of the cable into the charging port of the board.
-2. Plug the USB-A part of the cable in the USB port of the computer.
+2. Plug the USB-A part of the cable into the USB port of the computer.

 ### 45. Charging - Deep sleep mode disabling